Benitex/Pokemon-Burning-Scales/README.md

 * **Wonder Trade-like system**, you can spend money to get a random pokemon in its first form.
 Using [Random Pokemon Selector](https://reliccastle.com/resources/693/).
 * **Multiple save files and auto save**, using [Auto Multi Save](https://reliccastle.com/threads/5644/).

-### Balance Changes

-You can disable balance changes by copying the files in the [PBS/Default Files](PBS/Default%20Files/) folder and pasting them into the PBS folder, overwriting the old files.

-* **Ice Type Buff**, ice-type pokemon resist ice, water, flying, and ground moves.
-Hail increases ice-types defense by 50%.
-* **Bug Type Buff**, bug type pokemon resist fairy, psychic and dark type moves, in addition to its original resistances.
-Bug-type moves are supereffective against fairy types and neutral against fighting types.

 ## Screenshots

 <details>